abbeyperini/100-days-of-code/log.md

 ## Day 84: December 30, Wednesday

 **Today's Progress**: Built an animated About Page with just CSS and JSX.
+Worked on cutting down on divs in our react app for accessibility's sake.

 **Link(s) to work** https://github.com/brodri4/Gachasphere-client